 Mushrif Park – unlike most of the city’s parks that are beautifully manicured, Mushrif Park has a more wilderness feel of native shrubland in amongst the native Ghaf trees.
 A popular weekend picnicking spot, and home to the treetop ropes course, Aventura, it’s hard to believe such greenery exists close to the city!

-Quranic Park – a new instalment of Dubai Municipality, this beautifully laid out park in the Al Khawaneej area of the city is dedicated to the Holy Quran.
+Quranic Park – a new installment of Dubai Municipality, this beautifully laid out park in the Al Khawaneej area of the city is dedicated to the Holy Quran.
 Covering 60 acres, the park is open to all faiths to explore, including the “Glasshouse” displaying plants mentioned in the Holy Quran and “Cave of Miracles” telling stories from the Holy Book.

 The Walk & The Beach JBR – this iconic beachfront area of Dubai has something for everyone.
 City meets beach on the bustling waterfront walk.
 Enjoy cosmopolitan restaurants to ice cream stands and kids splash parks, camel rides along the beach and a huge range of water sports are on offer.

 Al Seef – where old meets new along the western bank of the Dubai Creek.
-Traditional architecture seemlessly blends the city’s oldest neighbourhood into this modern waterfront destination.
+Traditional architecture seamlessly blends the city’s oldest neighbourhood into this modern waterfront destination.
 Catch your boat tours from here or enjoy a bite overlooking the water and stroll the touristy shops.

 Winter is an ideal time to explore Dubai’s desert.
-On an evening, overnight safari or early morning hot air balloon ride, you will definitely want to pack a warm jumper/sweater and take long trousers with you, along with closed-toe shoes.
+On an evening, overnight safari, or early morning hot air balloon ride, you will definitely want to pack a warm jumper/sweater and take long trousers with you, along with closed-toe shoes.
 You may even want a beanie and scarf if you’re particularly susceptible to the cold but it’s not super cold.
-Organised desert camps will provide you with necessary blankets.
+Organised desert camps will provide you with the necessary blankets.

 You can see our complete guide to overnight camping and glamping in Dubai here.